swaldman/c3p0/README.md

 ### License

 c3p0 is licensed under [LGPL v.2.1](LICENSE-LGPL) or [EPL v.1.0](LICENSE-EPL), at your option.
-You may also opt to license c3p0 under any later version of LGPL than v.2.1.
+You may also opt to license c3p0 under any version of LGPL higher than v.2.1.

 ---